-Review of digital projects and initiatives
+Monitoring of digital initiatives

 Selected departments

 Information on the status and outcomes of public sector digital initiatives is often difficult to obtain.
 Most agencies and entities provide little, if any, public information specifying these details.
 This lack of transparency means that it is difficult to determine whether digital investments have enhanced Government services or addressed the problems they were meant to resolve, and whether public resources have been spent in an efficient and effective manner.